SummaryRead the full fact sheet

-Williams syndrome is a rare genetic disorder.
-Williams syndrome is characterised by distinctive physical features and behaviours, including a distinctive facial appearance, mild intellectual disability and an overly sociable personality.
+Williams syndrome is a rare genetic condition.
+It is characterised by distinctive physical features and behaviours, including a distinctive facial appearance, mild intellectual disability and an overly sociable personality.

-A missing segment (a 'deletion') of genetic material on chromosome 7 is the cause.
+Williams syndrome is caused by a missing segment (a 'deletion') of genetic material on chromosome 7.
 These deletions occur randomly.
 About one in every 20,000 babies is born with Williams syndrome.
-Boys and girls are equally affected, and the disorder is found across all races and countries.
-There is no cure.
+Males and females are equally affected, and the condition is found across all races and countries.
+There is currently no cure.

-Treatment aims to support the person and manage their symptoms.
+Treatment for Williams syndrome aims to support the person and manage their symptoms.
 The outlook depends on the degree of severity.
 In some cases, a person with Williams syndrome can complete school, work and look after themselves.
 However, others may need lifelong care.

 Symptoms of Williams syndrome